12th Annual Farm and Food Leadership Conference

 Judith has been profiled in the Texas Observer and Edible Austin, appears in the documentary “Farmageddon,” and has been interviewed on numerous radio shows across the country.
 Judith has served as the Vice Chair of the U.S. Secretary’s Advisory Committee on Animal Health and is also active with Texas Organic Farmers and Gardeners Association, the Weston A. Price Foundation, and the Farm-to-Consumer Legal Defense Fund.

 CAMERON MOLBERG began working with local farmers in 2007 as manager at a startup organic restaurant chain in Austin after receiving an education in institutional management, animal science, and food technology.
-After experiencing the shortage of local organic products, he served as CEO and general manager of Coyote Creek Organic Feed Mill and World’s Best Eggs, which he co-owned until 2017.
-Now focusing on projects in domestic and regenerative organic production systems, Cameron is CEO of Greener Pastures Chicken, the nation’s largest pasture-raised organic broiler operation.
+After experiencing the shortage of local organic products, he directed his focus to the organic supply chain.
+He served as CEO and general manager of Coyote Creek Organic Feed Mill and World’s Best Eggs from 2010-2017, and he remains an owner of the business.
+Now focusing on projects in domestic and regenerative organic production systems, Cameron is CEO of Greener Pastures Chicken, a pasture-raised organic broiler operation in Texas.

-Known to some as an “encyclopedia in blue jeans,” Cameron serves as a resource for farmers, consumers, and organizations across the country.
+Known to some as an “encyclopedia in blue jeans,” Cameron consults with organic farmers, consumers, and organizations across the country.
 He is dedicated to supporting others in the local organic agriculture and food movement.
-He currently serves as treasurer of The Cornucopia Institute Board of Directors and previously served as treasurer of the Texas Organic Farmers & Gardeners Association (TOFGA) from 2010-2015.
+He currently serves on the Real Organic Project’s Board of Directors and as treasurer of The Cornucopia Institute Board of Directors.
+He previously served as treasurer of the Texas Organic Farmers & Gardeners Association (TOFGA).

 MEGAN NEUBAUER and her father Jack own Pure Land Organic farm in McKinney.
 Pure Land Organic is a pick-your-own fruit and vegetable farm that also supplies several fine restaurants in McKinney and Dallas and uses all organic methods on two acres of blackberries, one acre of annuals, and a 50-tree fruit orchard.
 She is also the Executive Director of The Seed Project Foundation and Creative Director for Wells Hospitality Group.